DarkStarSword/3d-fixes/DOAX-VenusVacation/README.md

 - Now automatically saves the costume & shadow settings on exit/reload.
   Ctrl+Alt+F10 will revert to the default settings and reload.
-- Frame analysis now has several "profiles" that can be switched with - by default only skin and costumes are dumped.
-Press Ctrl+F8 to enable/disable dumping hair, fingernails and UI.
+- Frame analysis now has several "profiles" that can be switched with - by default only skin and costumes are dumped to make blender imports faster.
+  Press Ctrl+F8 (in hunting mode) to enable/disable dumping hair and fingernails, or switch to dumping UI textures instead.
+- Frame analysis will no longer dump out modded meshes to make it a little easier to import meshes into blender when a costume mod is active (If you want to reimport a modified mesh you should be importing that directly from the mod, not a frame analysis dump).

 Known Issues (3D Vision Users Only)
 -----------------------------------